 The Azure API Management (APIM) Developer Portal is shipped with the default theme.
-Many customers choose to change it to reflect the corporate branding and to present the APIs in a custom way.
+Many customers change it to reflect the corporate branding and present the APIs in a custom way.

-Technically the portal is based on the Paperbits framework which allows for redesigning the portal within the browser.
-The whole contents are stored in a JSON file and the images are hosted on the internal blob storage of API Management.
+Technically the portal is based on the Paperbits framework which allows to redesign of the portal within the browser.
+The whole content is stored in a JSON file and the images are hosted on the internal blog storage of API Management.

-In the real world, we often have multiple APIM environments (DEV, STG, PROD, …) which raises the question of how to migrate the Developer Portal from one environment to another.
-In this article, we’ll show how to do that with Azure DevOps.
+In the real world, we often have multiple APIM environments which raises the question of how to migrate the portal from one to another environment.
+In this article, we’ll show how to migrate the APIM Developer Portal from one environment to another with Azure DevOps.

-This article will show you how to create an Azure DevOps (YAML) pipeline and use the APIM Developer Portal tools to migrate the portal contents.
+This article will show you how to create an Azure DevOps (YAML) pipeline and use the APIM Developer Portal tools to migrate the portal content.

 Azure APIM Developer Portal is an open-source project that along with the portal files contains also the migration tools.
-Currently, there are two versions of the tools (v2 and v3) but in the article, we’ll use the latest version that is located in the “scripts.v3” folder.
+Currently, there are two versions of the tools (v2 and v3) but in the article, we’ll use the last version which is located in the “scripts.v3” folder.
 The folder contains several Node.js scripts and batch files for the migration.

-Note that in this folder you can find the migrate.js and migrate.bat files that allow us to migrate the portal with only one command.
+Note that in the folder you can find migrate.js and migrate.bat files that enable to migrate of the portal with only one command.
 It worked well when I did the migration locally where my Azure account had enough permissions to proceed with the migration.
 However, in my Azure DevOps environment, I had only Service connections for the source and destination (target) subscriptions so the migration had to be done in another way.
-Instead of one migrate command we’ll use multiple commands that allow us to proceed step-by-step with the migration.
+Instead of one migrate command we’ll use multiple commands that allow us to proceed with the migration step-by-step.

-The commands we’ll need to execute are (in that order) :
+The commands we’ll need to execute in the order are:

-- capture – captures the contents of the source Developer portal
+- capture – captures the content of the source Developer portal

-- cleanup – cleans-up the contents of the destination Developer portal to avoid the conflicts
+- cleanup – cleans-up the content of the destination Developer portal to avoid the conflicts

-- generate – generates the contents for the destination Developer portal (replacing URLs,…).
+- generate – generates the content for the destination Developer portal (replacing URLs,…)

 Fair enough, let’s create an Azure DevOps pipeline with those commands to proceed with the migration.